xli/xli.github.io/_posts/2015-06-28-classical-planning-2-tdd-a-minimum-pddl-planner.md

 3. The result of applying an action
 4. The goal state for goal test

-Hence we decompose the problem into 2 parts:
+So we decompose the problem of implementing planning algorithm into 2 sub-problems:

-1. A search algorithm that can find a solution for a given problem, which also defines problem interface.
+1. A search algorithm that can find a solution for a given problem, which also defines search problem interface.
-2. A [PDDL] search problem implementation that interprets our [PDDL] representation.
+2. A [PDDL] search problem that interprets our [PDDL] representation.

 <!--more-->

-Then, we choose a relatively simple problem that fits the following conditions:
+Then, we choose a relatively simple [PDDL] problem that fits the following conditions:

 1. It has small search space, so that we can start with a simple search algorithm.
 2. It is a propositional planning problem, which has no variables